kuroidoruido/virtual-rpg-character-sheet/README.md

 - checkbox (and checkbox group) can toggle between multiple style (for example: none, filled circle, cross)
 - home page with product presentation
 - i18n support (starting with english and french)

+# LICENSE

+All this project is under GNU General Public Licence 3.0 (see [LICENSE](https://github.com/kuroidoruido/virtual-rpg-character-sheet/blob/master/LICENSE) file) except character sheets that are under them authors copyright.

+If you are one of the author of these character sheets, you can contact me for any question.